-Nextiva is one of the best and reliable VoIP services in the market.
+Nextiva is one of the best and most reliable business VoIP services in the market.
 And you don’t need an annual contract to use their service.

-They offer some amazing features like unlimited calling, auto attendant, unlimited internet faxing, advanced call management, and more.
-You’ll also get a toll free number for free with all their plans.
+They offer many powerful features like unlimited calling, auto-attendant, unlimited internet faxing, advanced call management, and more.
+You’ll also get a toll-free number for free with all their plans.

 It comes with some automation features as well.
 For example, you can set up an action to occur at a specific time, or get automatic notifications when a new sale is made.

 The support team of Nextiva is extremely knowledgeable and helpful.
-You can always reach out to them in case you face any problem.
+You can always reach out to them in case you face any problems.

-Overall, Nextiva is suitable for startups, professionals, small businesses, and even mid-level businesses.
-We can also vouch for them as we use their business VoIP service for some of our sister companies.
+Overall, Nextiva is suitable for startups, small businesses, and even mid-level to enterprise businesses.
+We can also vouch for them as we use their business phone service for our own business.

-- Complete unified communication system with voice, video, text, mobile, and web coconnectivity
+- Complete unified communication system with voice, video, text messages, mobile, and web connectivity

 - Reliable and trustworthy service with HD voice call quality